Permafrost/Tundra/README.md

   that resolve to null or missing values.
 If not specified, no substitution will be made for keys that resolve to null or missing values.
+* `$mode` is an optional choice of whether the substitution scope should be `local` variables only, `global` variables only, or `all` variables (local and global variables where local variables take precedence).
+Note that choosing `global` on an Integration Server version that does not support global variables will result in all values being substituted with the default value if one is provided.
+Defaults to `local`.

 #### Outputs: